Savage Islands: History

 Diogo Gomes de Sintra discovered the islands by chance in 1438.
 Although the Canary Islands had been inhabited by the Guanches, humans are not known to ever have set foot on the Madeira archipelago or the Savage Islands before the Portuguese discoveries and expansion.
 Consequently, this island group presented itself to Portuguese navigators uninhabited.

-The first attempted settlement of the islands occurred around 1438 by the Portuguese, although few details remain of this endeavour.
+The first attempted settlement of the islands was made around 1438 by the Portuguese, although few details remain of this endeavour.
 The oldest extant description of the colonisation was written around 1463 by the Portuguese mariner Diogo Gomes de Sintra.
 Gomes wrote that the islands were used to collect ursella, as a base for red paint/dyes; ursella referred to the lichens of the scientific families Roccellaceae and Parmeliaceae.
 In those days, the islands of the Atlantic (the Azores and Madeira) belonged to Henry the Navigator, the Grandmaster of the Order of Christ (the Portuguese successor to the Knights Templar in Portugal).
 However, the islands were generally omitted from the lists of their possessions.

-By the 16th century the Selvagens Islands were held by a family from Madeira, known as Teixeiras Caiados.
+By the 16th century the Savage Islands were held by a family from Madeira, known as Teixeiras Caiados.
 How the islands found themselves under Caiados control is unknown.
 In 1560 they were given to João Cabral de Noronha.
 After 1717 they are recorded in wills, inheritances, inventories and other documents.
 Between 1774 and 1831 taxes were paid to the king.
 The islands were also recorded in the books of the Conservatória do Registo Predial of Funchal.

 From the 15th to the 19th centuries, the islands were used for different economic activities, such as collecting barilla weed and shells and mollusks.
 The islands, although uninhabited, were also used as a waypoint for fishing, while goats and rabbits were hunted on Selvagem Grande.
 Until about 1967, in September or October, there were organised hunts for the chicks of the Cory's shearwaters for their oil and meat.